rancher/docs/content/rancher/v2.x/en/admin-settings/_index.md

 Drivers in Rancher allow you to manage which providers can be used to provision [hosted Kubernetes clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/) or [nodes in an infrastructure provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/) to allow Rancher to deploy and manage Kubernetes.

 For more information, see [Provisioning Drivers]({{< baseurl >}}/rancher/v2.x/en/admin-settings/drivers/).

+## Kubernetes Metadata for Rancher v2.3.x+

+Rancher Kubernetes Metadata contains Kubernetes version information which Rancher uses to provision [RKE clusters]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/).

+For more information on how metadata works and how to configure metadata config, see [Rancher Kubernetes Metadata]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rke-metadata/).